drone540/mazda-firmware-changelogs/README.md

 - Navigation does not announce voice guidance for street names.

-- Navigation turns to a black screen remaining the task bar.
+- Navigation turns to a black screen, but the menu bar remains.

 - Turn -by-turn navigation guidance does not display on on the active driving display **(for vehicles with 55.00.750)**.